ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this architecture also considers the impact of transport security protocols on the feature-set exposed by transport services {{?I-D.ietf-taps-transport-security}}.

-One of the key insights to come from identifying the minimal set of features provided by transport protocols {{?I-D.ietf-taps-minset}} was that features either require application interaction and guidance (referred to as Functional Features), or else can be handled automatically by a system implementing Transport Services (referred to as Automatable Features).
-Among the Functional Features, some were common across all or nearly all transport protocols, while others could be seen as features that, if specified, would only be useful with a subset of protocols, but would not harm the functionality of other protocols.
+One of the key insights to come from identifying the minimal set of features provided by transport protocols {{?I-D.ietf-taps-minset}} was that features either require application interaction and guidance (referred to as Functional or Optimizing Features), or else can be handled automatically by a system implementing Transport Services (referred to as Automatable Features).
+Among the Functional and Optimizing Features, some were common across all or nearly all transport protocols, while others could be seen as features that, if specified, would only be useful with a subset of protocols, but would not harm the functionality of other protocols.
 For example, some protocols can deliver messages faster for applications that do not require messages to arrive in the order in which they were sent.
 However, this functionality needs to be explicitly allowed by the application, since reordering messages would be undesirable in many cases.

 ## Specification of Requirements